Code-Institute-Submissions/DiscoverChina-MS2/README.md

 - After checking the website on each device on chrome developer tools, I found bootstrap medium classes only applied to normal sized tablets, larger tablets like the Ipad Pro caused the site responsiveness to break.
 To fix this I added in a media query to hide the images that broke the responsiveness.
 - A bug was found with the slideshow/ hero images that caused them to be reloaded everytime they finished going through the slideshow, this caused the loading time to go up.
 To fix this issue I removed the custom script and opted for bootstrap carousul which fixed the bug.
 - I found a bug where the to top button would go behind the map, to fix this I added **z-index: 1;** to the map.
-- Lazy Loading is currently supported by (Chrome, Edge, Opera and Firefox).
-It is currently under development for Safari [Link About lazy loading support](https://web.dev/browser-level-image-lazy-loading/).
 - Found an issue where on smaller screen sizes, when the tourist destination buttons were clicked it would not show the changes below.
 To fix this I changed the buttons to links and made it so when clicked it would go to the info window, so the user knows the buttons do something.
+#### Known Issues
+- Lazy Loading is currently supported by (Chrome, Edge, Opera and Firefox).
+It is currently not supported by Safari and is under development [Link About lazy loading support](https://web.dev/browser-level-image-lazy-loading/).

 ## Deployment
 This site was deployed on GitHub Pages, the steps I took to do this was: